Multiple Testing of Local Extrema for Detection of Change Points: Introduction

 First, the noise is assumed to be a stationary Gaussian process, allowing the error terms to be correlated.
 This is an important departure from the standard assumption of white noise in most of the change-point literature.
-In fact, applied statisticians desiring to use change-point methods have sometimes abandoned this option in favor of other techniques simply because the white noise assumption does not hold \citep{Hung:2013}.
+In fact, applied statisticians desiring to use change-point methods have sometimes abandoned this option in favor of other techniques simply because the white noise assumption does not hold \citep{hung2013hidden}.
 This paper shows that change-point methods can be devised for correlated noise, expanding the domain of their applicability.

 Second, we use the theory of Gaussian processes to compute p-values for all candidate change points, so that significant change points can be selected at a desired significance level.
 For concreteness, we adopt the Benjamini-Hochberg multiple testing procedure, enabling control of the false discovery rate (FDR) of detected change points when the data sequence is long and the number and location of change points are unknown.
-To our knowledge, this is the first article proposing a multiple testing method for controlling FDR of detected change points.
+To our knowledge, this is the first article proposing a multiple testing method for controlling the FDR of detected change points.
+Moreover, the asymptotic properties of FDR and power are provided.

 In this paper, we consider a signal-plus-noise model where the true signal is a piecewise constant function and the change points are defined as the points of discontinuity.
-Inspired by the method for detecting peaks in \citet{Schwartzman:2011} and \citet{CS:2014b}, we modify the STEM algorithm therein to detect change points.
+Inspired by the method for detecting peaks in \citet{schwartzman2011multiple} and \citet{cheng2017multiple}, we modify the STEM algorithm therein to detect change points.
 The central idea is the observation that the true signal has zero derivative everywhere except at the change points, where the derivative is infinite.
 Thus, in the presence of noise and under temporal or spatial sampling, change points can be seen as positive or negative peaks in the derivative of the smoothed signal.
 Note that because of the time sampling, derivatives cannot be observed directly and can only be estimated.
 The focus on the derivative of the smoothed signal effectively transforms the change point detection problem into a peak detection problem.
 As in the STEM algorithm, the resulting peak detection problem is then solved by identifying local maxima and minima of the derivative as candidate peaks and applying a multiple testing procedure to the list of candidates.